When to edit the customizations file

 For more information, see Change Application Navigation using the SiteMap

 FormXml is used to define entity forms and dashboards.
 The form editor and dashboard designer in the application are the most commonly used tools for this purpose.
 Editing the customizations.xml file is an alternative method.
-For more information, see Customize Entity Forms in Microsoft Dynamics 365 for Customer Engagement and Create a Dashboard.
+For more information, see Customize Entity Forms in Microsoft Dynamics 365 Customer Engagement and Create a Dashboard.

 Editing saved queries

 Definitions of views for entities are included in the customizations.xml file and may be manually edited.
 The view editor in the application is the most commonly used tool for this purpose.
 Editing customizations.xml is an alternative method.
-For more information, see Customize Entity Views in Microsoft Dynamics 365 for Customer Engagement.
+For more information, see Customize Entity Views in Microsoft Dynamics 365 Customer Engagement.

 Editing the ISV.config

-In earlier versions of Dynamics 365 for Customer Engagement Customer Engagement, ISV.Config was the way to add client application extensions as well as some other configuration options.
+In earlier versions of Dynamics 365 for Customer Engagement, ISV.Config was the way to add client application extensions as well as some other configuration options.
 For Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online, the Ribbon provides the way to extend the application.
 The only remaining capability left in ISV.Config is to customize the appearance of the Service Calendar.
 For more information, see Service Calendar Appearance Configuration.